 You hold yourself in high regard when it comes to your oral care.
-You visit the dentist every six months, you brush twice per day, you use our at-home teeth whitening kit to maintain your Pearly White smile, and you even floss after every meal.
+You visit the dentist every six months, you brush twice per day, you use our kits and strips to maintain your Pearly White smile, and you even floss after every meal.
 But at the end of the day, you still have problems.
 Your teeth are sensitive.
 Your gums are raw and wounded.
 So what gives?

 Well, there’s new news that old dental floss may be on its way out the door.
 In an article released by PR Newswire, it appears that “water flossing” may be more beneficial than traditional string flossing.
 Here’s the scoop: